Bamboo upgrade guide

 The cloned instance on the new server is referred to as original Bamboo instance.

 In both scenarios, the new Bamboo instance uses the home directory and the database of the original Bamboo instance.

 We recommend that you test the Bamboo upgrade on a QA server before deploying to production.

-If you are a Bamboo plugin developer, see our Bamboo API Changes by Version guide, which outlines changes in Bamboo that may affect Bamboo plugins compiled for earlier versions of Bamboo.
+If you are a Bamboo app developer, see our Bamboo API Changes by Version guide, which outlines changes in Bamboo that may affect Bamboo apps compiled for earlier versions of Bamboo.